Typhoid Vaccine for Kids

 Typhoid Vaccine Cost in India

-The cost of typhoid vaccine in India may vary depending on the type of vaccine (polysaccharide or conjugate), and the brand of vaccine used.
+The typhoid vaccine price in India is around ₹ 1349.25 – ₹ 1799.
+It may vary depending on the type of vaccine (polysaccharide or conjugate), and the brand of vaccine used.

 Typhoid Vaccine Schedule

-The typhoid vaccine schedule in India is included in the list of mandatory vaccinations suggested by the paediatrician, right after the birth of a baby.
+The typhoid vaccine schedule for child in India is included in the list of mandatory vaccinations suggested by the paediatrician right after the birth of a baby.
 But before giving it to a baby, remember these important things: